ImCharlesY/Visual-Localization-and-Perception/TermProject/README.md

     python -m main.py --image-base gate --custom
     ```

-    This procedure will skip camera calibration and undistortion.
+    This procedure will skip camera calibration and images undistortion.
 Remember every time you run the script, you should specify the `--image-base` option as the basename of your own input photo files, or the script will use the default `gate` photos.

     The implementation of the custom methods can be found in script `utils/m_methods.py`.